fegorstar/ecommerce_api/README.md

    CREATE DATABASE "ecommerce-api";
    ```

+3. Alternatively, use PgAdmin4:
+   - Open PgAdmin4 and log in with your PostgreSQL credentials.
+   - Navigate to "Databases" > "Create" > "Database".
+   - Enter the database name (`ecommerce-api`) and save.

-3. Ensure the `.env` file is updated with the correct database details before proceeding.
+4. Ensure the `.env` file is updated with the correct database details before proceeding.

 ### 6. Apply Migrations